cybertk/ios-build-scripts/README.md

 ## Provisions and Certificates

 **update_keychain** is used to manage Provisions and Certificates, put your certificates and `script/certificates/` dir and put provisions under `script/provisions/`

+## Run Commands in cibuild context

+You can run any command inside `cibuild` context

+    ./script/cibuild echo $GIT_COMMIT $GIT_BRANCH $BUILD

+## Source cibuild

+You can also source `cibuild` to get env/utility in current context with

+    . script/cibuild